stankiev/CMPUT404-assignment-css-hell/README.md

  - screenshot is wizard_of_oz.jpg

 - all of the above use the css file gutenberg.css
- - mostly copied from the original gutenburg html files
+ - base css file copied from the styling of the original gutenburg html files
- - modified by Dylan Stankievech to give an old yellowed parchment appearance
+ - modified by Dylan Stankievech to give an old yellowed parchment appearance, with serif font and some horizontal padding to give the appearance of a more skinny scroll

 Personal Page - Part II
 ====================